 Antibody response to immunization is generally a function of chronological age.
-Some studies showed that premature infants seem to have lower antibody responses to vaccines than full-term infants.
-However, vaccine efficacy in premature infants remains high.
+Some studies have shown that premature infants seem to have lower antibody responses to vaccines than full-term infants; however, vaccine efficacy in premature infants remains high.
 Therefore, immunization of premature infants should not be delayed.
 Neonatal intensive care units and other hospital areas where premature infants may remain hospitalized for prolonged periods should have immunization programs in place.

 The response to hepatitis B (HB) vaccine may be diminished in premature infants with birth weight less than 2,000 grams.
-In jurisdictions where the first dose is routinely given at birth, routine HB immunization of infants should be delayed until the infant reaches 2,000 grams or upon hospital discharge if discharge occurs before the infant has 2000 grams.
+In jurisdictions where the first dose of HB vaccine is routinely given at birth, routine HB immunization of infants should be delayed until the infant reaches 2,000 grams or upon hospital discharge if discharge occurs before the infant has reached 2,000 grams.

-Premature infants weighing 2,000 grams or more at birth should receive three doses of HB vaccine, given at birth, 1 and 6 months of age.
-Monovalent HB vaccine should be given for the doses at birth and 1 month; DTaP-HB-IPV-Hib vaccine can be used for the 6-month dose.
-Premature infants weighing less than 2,000 grams at birth should receive four doses of HB vaccine, given at birth, 1, 2 and 6 months of age.
+Premature infants weighing 2,000 grams or more at birth should receive 3 doses of HB vaccine, given at birth, 1 and 6 months of age.
+Monovalent HB vaccine should be given for the doses at birth and 1 month; diphtheria-tetanus-acellular pertussis-hepatitis B-inactivated polio-Haemophilus influenzae type b (pediatric) (DTaP-HB-IPV-Hib) vaccine can be used for the 6 month dose.
+Premature infants weighing less than 2,000 grams at birth should receive 4 doses of HB vaccine, given at birth, 1, 2 and 6 months of age.
 The final dose in the vaccine series should not be administered before 24 weeks of age.
-Monovalent HB vaccine should be given for the doses at birth and 1 month; DTaP-HB-IPV-Hib vaccine can be used for the 2 and 6-month doses.
+Monovalent HB vaccine should be given for the doses at birth and 1 month; DTaP-HB-IPV-Hib vaccine can be used for the 2 and 6 month doses.

-All premature infants of HBsAg-positive mothers should have an assessment of the anti-HBs titre 4 weeks after their series of HB vaccine has been completed to assess the success of immunoprophylaxis.
+All premature infants of HBsAg positive mothers should have an assessment of the antibody to HBsAg (anti-HBs) 4 weeks after their series of HB vaccine has been completed to assess the success of immunoprophylaxis.
 If HBsAg is present, the child will likely become a chronic hepatitis B carrier.
-If the infant is negative for both HBsAg and anti-HBs (i.e., a non-responder), additional doses of HB vaccine (up to a second full course) should be given with repeated serologic testing for antibody response.
+If the infant is negative for both HBsAg and anti-HBs (vaccine non-responder), additional doses of HB vaccine (up to a second full series) should be given with repeated serologic testing for antibody response.

 Prematurity is associated with an increased risk of chronic lung disease.
-Children with chronic lung disease are at increased risk of invasive pneumococcal disease.
-A 4-dose conjugate pneumococcal vaccine schedule (at 2, 4, 6 and 15 to 18 months of age) is recommended for premature infants with chronic lung disease or other conditions resulting in high risk of invasive pneumococcal disease.
-The first dose of conjugate pneumococcal vaccine should be given at 2 months of age, even if the infant is still hospitalized.
+Children with chronic lung disease are at increased risk of invasive pneumococcal disease (IPD).
+A 4 dose pneumococcal conjugate vaccine schedule (at 2, 4, 6 and 12-15 months of age) is recommended for premature infants with chronic lung disease or other conditions resulting in high risk of IPD.
+The first dose of pneumococcal conjugate vaccine should be given at 2 months of age, even if the infant is still hospitalized.
 Refer to Pneumococcal Vaccine in Part 4 for additional information.

-Available data indicate that rotavirus vaccine is safe and effective in preterm infants.
-Given the potential complications of rotavirus infections in premature infants and the benefits of vaccination, rotavirus vaccines are recommended for premature infants starting at 6 weeks of chronological age, with the first dose administered no later than 14 weeks of chronological age.
-Rotavirus vaccine may be considered for hospitalized infants, after discussion with infection control services and neonatologists.
-The vaccination series should be completed by 8 months of chronological age.
-Refer to Rotavirus Vaccine in Part 4 for additional information.
+Available data indicate that rotavirus vaccine (RV) is safe and effective in preterm infants.
+Given the potential complications of RV infections in premature infants and the benefits of vaccination, RV vaccines are recommended for healthy premature infants starting at 6 weeks of chronological age, with the first dose administered before 15 weeks of chronological age.
+The vaccination series should be completed before 8 months of chronological age.
+When providing RV vaccine to hospitalized infants, discussion with infection control services and neonatologiss is advised.
+Refer to Immunization of Patients in Health Care Institutions in Part 3 for more information about the administration of RV vaccine in the hospital setting.
+Refer to Rotavirus Vaccine in Part 4 for additional general information about RV vaccine.